twarrre/twarrre.github.io/games/_posts/2015-04-09-viking_twelve.md

 ---
 layout: game
-title: Plant a Carrot
+title: Viking XII: A Space Odyssey
-image: /assets/plant_a_carrot/carrot_banner_small.png
+image: /assets/viking_twelve/carrot_banner_small.png
-desc: "What do you do now?
-Plant a carrot."
+desc: "Viking fight aliens in the turn-based strategy game."
 tag: Games
-gallery: plantacarrotGallery
+gallery: vikingtwelvetGallery
 ---
 In the middle of a hunger crisis, you and your trusty farming satchel are the only hope for humanity.
 What do you do now?
 In Plant a Carrot, you solve world hunger one carrot at a time.
 As you plant carrots, world hunger goes down, but if plant an evil carrot you actually harm humanity.